danny-fla/Python-Roulette/README.md

 - Implement different betting strategies for a more advanced gameplay.
 - Add support for multiple players to join and allowing them to compete together.
-- Include additional statistics and analysis of gameplay, such as tracking win/loss history or calulate average winnings.
+- Include additional statistics and analysis of gameplay, such as calulate average winnings.

 # Technologies Used
 - Python Roulette was created using Python 3